classiebit/addchat-codeigniter-pro-docs/resources/docs/1.1/introduction.md

 ---

->{primary} This is AddChat Laravel Pro & AddChat Codeigniter Pro version documentation
+>{primary} This is AddChat AddChat Codeigniter Pro version documentation

 ---

 **AddChat Pro Version** comes with **Commercial** license.
 Pro version is fully loaded with a lot of useful and exciting features.

-- **AddChat Laravel Pro**

-    + [Live (addchat-laravel-pro.classiebit.com)](https://addchat-laravel-pro.classiebit.com) - Visit pro version live.
-    + [Purchase (https://classiebit.com/addchat-laravel-pro)](https://classiebit.com/addchat-laravel-pro) - Purchase pro version here.

 - **AddChat CodeIgniter Pro**